Location - Mo'orea, French Polynesia

-Many of the hikes on Mo'orea start in the lush Opunohu Valley where you are surrounded with unique mahogany trees, giant bamboo, and tropical flowers.
-In the north, Mount Rotui overlooks picturesque Ōpūnohu Bay and the settlements around Cook's Bay.
-Inland, hiking trails wind through rainforest on the slopes of Mount Tohivea where the main viewpoint is Belvedere Lookout which has panoramic views of the island's peaks and Tahiti beyond.
+Many of the hikes on Mo'orea start in the lush Opunohu Valley where you are surrounded by unique mahogany trees, giant bamboo, and tropical flowers.
+In the north, Mount Rotui overlooks picturesque Location - Mo'orea, French Polynesia Bay and the settlements around Cook's Bay.
+Inland, hiking trails wind through the rainforest on the slopes of Mount Tohivea where the main viewpoint is Belvedere Lookout which has panoramic views of the island's peaks and Tahiti beyond.
 Belvédère is considered the hub of the trail network.
 Situated in the centre of the island, most trails can somehow be connected with this point.

 2. Mount Rotui

 Elevation gain: 900 metres

 A strenuous but scenic hike, the Mount Rotui (899 m) trail takes you along a razorback ridgeline that is just a metre wide in some places.
 The summit of Mount Rotui offers views of the twin bays that you will never forget.
 Summiting Rotui will take half a day.

 There are many waterfalls in the Afareaitu area, however, two better and main tourist attractions are Vaioro Falls (a.k.a.
 Afareaitu Waterfall) and Putoa Falls (a.k.a.
 Atiraa Falls).
 Both are worth it even when they are just trickling in winter.

 Distance: Approximately 3 kilometres out-and-back

 Difficulty: Easy to moderate

 The pass of the three pines, a.k.a.
 Three Firs Pass, is a short but enjoyable hike that leads up to three pine trees overlooking the pineapple fields, Mount Routi, and the vast greenery of Opunohu Valley.
 A hike to Three Pines Pass is a great way to spend a few hours on Mo'orea.